Vault 7, Deep State & Obamagate From A Trump Supporter’s Perspective [Opinion]

 For those of you who aren’t up to speed, Vault 7 is a WikiLeaks data dump taken from the Central Intelligence Agency (CIA).
 The first set of leaks, published on Tuesday, is called Year Zero and consists of over 8700 records taken from within a sub-agency of the CIA located in Langley, Virginia, called the Center for Cyber Intelligence.
 According to WikiLeaks, Vault 7 is the most voluminous collection of classified CIA data to be publicized in history.
 In essence, it’s a gold mine, and Year Zero is just the beginning.

 Vault 7 records are from the years 2013 to 2016 and focuses on methods and manners of CIA espionage.
 According to ZeroHedge, there have been some very interesting discoveries.
-One in particular relates to the Donald Trump, Russia narrative currently being pushed by Democrats and the media.
+One, in particular, relates to the Donald Trump, Russia narrative currently being pushed by Democrats and the media.

 It turns out that within the realm of CIA cyber capabilities, an agent can execute a cyber offensive and make it appear as if it came from Russia.
 This is where a CIA project known as UMBRAGE (which is an English noun synonymous to “irritation” and/or “anger”), comes in.